BerkCeb11/Catfishing-game/Catfishing_proposal.md

 * Precision platforming

 **How Genre Fits:**
 The player goes through obstacle courses to get to the next level where the boss fight will happen.
-During each boss the fight player avoids attacks and close range attacks the boss.
-As a reward.
-The cat gets to collect fish.
+During each boss fight player avoids attacks and close range attacks the boss.
+As a reward, the cat gets to collect fish.

 **Backstory:**
 Cat lives in a world where most land is submerged underwater.
 Every ocean and sea inhabits a dangerous marine creature based off the continent of the ocean.
 Each marine boss has its own kingdom and lair as well as their own henchmen/servants.
 Inside the lairs, holds a delectable type of fish treat Cat searches for.
 Even though the bosses are defeatable, not everything is edible because of Cat’s tolerance.
 The environments host a lot of obstacles as well leading to the kingdoms.
 There’ll be different types of wind currents in the water, as well as underwater volcanos.